casus/minterpy/docs/index.rst

    - Who is it for?
 Who is the intended audience?
    - Why should you use it?
 Include some common use cases.

-The Python package ``minterpy`` is based on an optimised re-implementation of the multivariate interpolation prototype algorithm (*MIP*) by Hecht et al.\ :footcite:`hecht2020` and thereby provides software solutions that lift the curse of dimensionality from interpolation tasks.
+The Python package ``minterpy`` is based on an optimized re-implementation of the multivariate interpolation prototype algorithm (*MIP*) by Hecht et al.\ :footcite:`hecht2020` and thereby provides software solutions that lift the curse of dimensionality from interpolation tasks.
 While interpolation occurs as the bottleneck of most computational challenges,